-International House accommodates 154 students from Australia and up to thirty other countries.
+International House accommodates 154 male and female students from Australia and up to thirty other countries.
 Preference is given to more senior undergraduates and graduate students.
-Apply in writing to the Warden, Emeritus Professor J. S. Ratcliffe, International House, PO Box 1, Kensington, NSW 2033.
+Eight residents are available to help students.
+Apply in writing to the Warden, International House, PO Box 1, Kensington, NSW 2033.